ozzono/articles/android-crypto/how-to-mine-en.md

 [image source](https://www.cryptocompare.com/mining/calculator/xmr?HashingPower=597&HashingUnit=H%2Fs&PowerConsumption=20&CostPerkWh=1&MiningPoolFee=1)

-After monitoring the network for 30 minutes no significant data trafic was noticed, so this cost in not considered in the income simulation.
+After monitoring the network for 30 minutes no significant data trafic was noticed, so this cost is not considered in the income simulation.

-Althogh successfully mining with a more recent and profitable Android device, one must consider the possible consequences.
-During testing with the Oneplus 6T, the device heated considerably, which puts pressure on the durability of the battery and the device itself.
+Althogh successfully mining with a more recent and profitable Android device, one must consider the possible outcomes.
+During testing with the Oneplus 6T, the device heated considerably, which put pressure on the durability of the battery and the device itself.
 <div>
   While mining on the left; while idle on the right.<br/>
   <img src="./img5.jpg" width="20%"/>